shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 Now we go to `/admin/dashboard/` and fulfill all requests that are demanding for us by red colored links.

+If you want to use the frontend API, you have to generate a pair of keys at the first time you deploy.
+You can do this with `./phing frontend-api-enable` target or, if `packages/frontend_api.yaml` configuration file exist, with `./phing frontend-api-generate-new-keys` target.
+The keys are stored in the `config/frontend-api/` folder.
+It is up to you to make sure that the keys in this folder remain for the next deploy.

 ### Next Deploys

 We have running production shop project and we want to update it with some changes that were made in the project git repository.